DRef Manual

 .

-5.3 Locatives for Functions
+7.3 Locatives for Functions and Methods

 Refers to a global function, typically defined with